susanodii/MKDocs_User_Guide/MKDocs.md

 ![](images/moveVSCODE.png)

-From the folder, you will see a single configuration file named **mkdocs.yml** and a  folder named **docs** that contains **index.md**.  "docs" will hold all your documentation source file while "mkdocs.yml" will serve as the central configuration file where you customize various aspect of your site to suite your specific needs and preferences.
+From the folder, you will see a single configuration file named **mkdocs.yml** and another folder named **docs** that contains **index.md**.  "docs" will hold all your documentation source file while "mkdocs.yml" will serve as the central configuration file where you customize various aspect of your site to suite your specific needs and preferences.

 Let us view our project on the browser before customizing our documentation to our preference.
 To do this, go back to your terminal and run the command below: